tedneward/Azgaarnoth/Creatures/Extraplanar/Yugoloths.md

 >- **Languages** Abyssal,Infernal,telepathy 60 ft.
 >- **Challenge** 9
 >___
->***Innate Spellcasting.*** The nycaloth's innate spellcasting ability is Charisma.
-The nycaloth can innately cast the following spells, requiring no material components:
->
->* At will: darkness, detect magic, dispel magic, invisibility (self only), mirror image
->
 >***Magic Resistance.*** The nycaloth has advantage on saving throws against spells and other magical effects.
 >
 >***Magic Weapons.*** The nycaloth's weapon attacks are magical.
->
->***Summon Yugoloth (1/Day).*** The yugoloth chooses what to summon and attempts a magical summoning.
-A nycaloth has a 50 percent chance of summoning 1d4 mezzoloths or one nycaloth.
-A summoned yugoloth appears in an unoccupied space within 60 feet of its summoner, does as it pleases (unless its summoner is an ultroloth, in which case it acts as an ally of its summoner), and can't summon other yugoloths.
-The summoned yugoloth remains for 1 minute, until it or its summoner dies, or until its summoner takes a bonus action to dismiss it.
 >
 >#### Actions
 >***Multiattack.*** The nycaloth makes two melee attacks, or it makes one melee attack and teleports before or after the attack.